🖼️ Image Converter

 Open the Converter

-Click "Convert Now" — opens with SVG → JPG pre-selected.
+Click "Convert Now" — the converter opens with SVG → JPG pre-selected.

 2